 Morphology of the Canal Grande in Venice

-The Grand Canal, or Canal Grande in italian, is the most important water way of Venice.
-Streching on about 3.8 km long, the “Canalasso“ as called by the venetians, splits the city in two sides.
+The Grand Canal, or Canal Grande in Italian, is the most important water way of Venice.
+Stretching on about 3.8 km long, the “Canalasso“ as called by the Venetians, splits the city into two sides.
 If you look at a view from above of Venice, on a map, for example, the Grand Canal is the large reverse-S shape which passes through the central districts of Venice and divides the typical ‘fish’ shape of the historical center, in two.
 One end of the canal leads into the lagoon in the sestiere of Cannaregio while the other end leads into the world famous Saint Mark’s Basin.
 The width and depth of the Canal varies in the city ranging from 30 to 90 m wide, with an average depth of five meters (16.5 ft).

 First settlements and evolution of the Grand Canal